Code-Institute-Submissions/JochenFM-Milestone1/README.md

 - [ ] expand on the submission form as done [here](http://notchesblog.com/write-for-notches/), for instance, and also insert further specifications of sunmission guidelines in terms of word count, aims, scope and style.
 - [ ] add tooltip from Bootstrap to Data Protection Policy tick box on 'contributions.html' with brief information what these are such as "At no time will we share your data with other people or companies, the data provided will become part of the database of this blog exclusively..." and a link to more information on this which will be stored as a PDF or elsewhere.
-- [ ] a comment function under each blog post for readers to share their views with added further data/comments policies.
+- [ ] a comment function under each blog post for readers to share their views with added further data/comments policies;
+- [ ] a greater variety of hero images across all sites.

 ## Technologies Used ##